janpaepke/ScrollMagic/README.md

 	new ScrollScene({offset: 20}) // add anonymous scene
 ]);
 ```
+##Help
 To get started check out the available learning resources [in the wiki section](https://github.com/janpaepke/ScrollMagic/wiki).
 Be sure to have a look at the [examples](http://janpaepke.github.com/ScrollMagic/examples/index.html) to get source code pointers and make use of the [documentation](http://janpaepke.github.com/ScrollMagic/docs/index.html) for a complete reference.

-##Help
-To get help please start by reading the [support guidelines](https://github.com/janpaepke/ScrollMagic/blob/master/CONTRIBUTING.md).
+If you're having trouble using ScrollMagic please read the [support guidelines](https://github.com/janpaepke/ScrollMagic/blob/master/CONTRIBUTING.md).
-If you still can't figure it out, please post your questions in the [project's issues section](https://github.com/janpaepke/ScrollMagic/issues).
+Should you still be unable to figure it out, feel free to post your questions in the [project's issues section](https://github.com/janpaepke/ScrollMagic/issues).

 ##Browser Support